Is Mexico A Socialist Country?

 Even though Mexico wants to attract and encourage foreign investment, this is hampered by the inconsistent rule of law and corruption at many levels.

-Mexico is very much a mixed economy, as Mexico has both capitalist and socialist characteristics in its economy.
+Mexico is very much a mixed economy, as it has both capitalist and socialist characteristics.

 At A Bus On A Dusty Road, we talk about everything about history, travel, life, sailing, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.